 Chris ty: "Dow n at the end of town, by the river, and on the rivers.
 All the locals hike down there.
 The overlook by the Talkeetna Alaskan Lodge is good—there's a pullout at the top of the hill."

 Sandy: "There's the lookout a mile out of town, that's probably the best.
 It's also excellent on the river.
-All of Mahay's jet—boat tours take you to see all three mountains—Foraker, McKinley, and Hunter—and pieces of the others in the range."
+All of Mahay's jet—boat tours take you to see all three mountains—Foraker, Denali, and Hunter—and pieces of the others in the range."